seanjames777/SML-Language-Definition/README.md

 - Example theme "Son of Obsidian" that works with the SML language definiton
 - Build system: will run SML files within Sublime

-#Installation:
+# Installation:

 The best way to install is to install the
 [Package Control](http://wbond.net/sublime_packages/package_control)
 package and search for "SML".
 Package control will automatically update your copy of SML tools when you start Sublime.
+To install SML tools using Package Control, press Control/Command+Shift+P in Sublime, type "Install Package", then search "SML".

 Another good way would be to clone the git repository directly inside your Sublime "Packages" directory.
 This way, you'll be able to "git pull" to update